EWU-IEEE-Spokane/Sorter-Project/README.md

 # Sorter-Project
 This is where we host our documentation and code for the Industrial Sorter Project.

+# Minutes 10/25/2020

+We started our meeting this week with a presentation from Matt on the image processing
+- He successfully coded a working algorithm in Matlab
+- Next steps are to get some pictures of skittles that will reflect the final output to test the algorithm, and coding the algorithm in C
+- We discussed how the camera interfaces with the Tm4C

+Cody is working on the final touches for the mechanical design
+- Depending on how complex importing 3D models from 360 to Blender will be, Jaidon will make an animation of the sorter

 # Minutes 10/18

 Mechanical design